Associate user to its upload (post) in Django

 python manage.py makemigrations python manage.py migrate

-forms.py and create a ModelForm for the same to input data from user.
+Also, create a Python file named forms.py and create a ModelForm for the same to input data from the user.

 - usblog – This will display all the posts in our homepage

-- snippet_detail – This will get the data from the user in the form ad it will associate blog to user
+- snippet_detail – This will get the data from the user in the form and it will associate blog to user

 userblog urls –